Code-Institute-Submissions/Milestone-Project-33/README.md

 ## Credits

 ### Content
-- The text for section Y was copied from the [Wikipedia article Z](https://en.wikipedia.org/wiki/Z)
+- All of the photos are taken from [Unsplash](https://unsplash.com/).

 ### Media
-- The photos used in this site were obtained from [Unsplash](https://unsplash.com/)
+- The photos used in this site were obtained from [Unsplash](https://unsplash.com/), [Flaticon](https://www.flaticon.com/home).

 ### Acknowledgements

-- I received inspiration for this project from X
+- I received inspiration for this project from Code Institute and my mentor Rahul.